-13 Ways to Inspire and Engage Younger Donors
+13 Ways to Inspire and Engage Younger Donors in 2024

 Who Counts as a Younger Donor?

-Young donors could include anyone that is below the average age of a donor, which is currently 65 years old.
-Ultimately, your organization knows its needs best and should determine which groups need more attention from your fundraising team.
-In this article, we’re focused on the two youngest generations of givers, Millennials and Gen Z.
+But for the industry as a whole, young donors generally include individuals below the average age of a donor, which is currently 65 years old.
+In this article, we’ll be focused on the two youngest generations of givers, Millennials and Gen Z.

 Millennials